return5/kindleClippings-v.2/README.md

 - UNIX like OS (Will probably work with something like Cygwin or git bash on Windows, but I haven't tested it.)

 #### Running
 - place your kindle clipping file inside same directory as all the Lua files.
-(Make sure it is named 'clippings.txt')
 - Add your API key inside 'definitions.lua'. there is a variable named 'key' which you need to set to your API key.
 - Run the command:
+  - if your clipping file is names 'clippings.txt' :
     `lua clippings.lua`
+  - otherwise:
+    `lua clippings.lua path/to/clippingfile`